etnichols/etnichols.github.io/src/pages/programming/2020-04-04---lead-to-read-website/index.md

 The contents of the site can be split into two buckets of React components:

-- Dynamically generated components, data sourced from Wordpress (e.g. blog posts, site pages, "What's New" section).
-I.e. what Gatsby was meant to do.
+- Dynamically generated components, data sourced from Wordpress (e.g. blog posts, site pages, "What's New" section). i.e., what Gatsby was meant to do.
-- Hardcoded components (e.g. image carousel, "Our Reach" infographic) - page content is hardcoded into the components, does not leverage WP data sourcing.
-I.e. plain React components.
+- Hardcoded components (e.g., image carousel, "Our Reach" infographic) - page content is hardcoded into the components, does not leverage WP data sourcing. i.e., plain React components.

-The choice to hardcode data into some components is best explained with an example: let's look at the "How it Works" section of the website ([screenshot](https://imgur.com/a/indvb0u)) is a simple three-step graphic with some custom icons.
+The choice to hardcode data into some components is best explained with an example.
+Let's look at the "How it Works" section of the website ([screenshot](https://imgur.com/a/indvb0u)): a simple three-step graphic with some custom icons.
 Here's the code:

 ```js
 import React from 'react'